tahoe-lafs/community/project-notes/season-of-docs-2021/project-proposal.md

 ## Create Topic Guides for New Users - Tahoe-LAFS

-### About Tahoe-LAFS
+### About Tahoe-LAFS and the Solution We Need

-Privacy by design.

-#### We have been around since 2007.
-Tahoe-LAFS has been in existence since 2007, founded by a group of contributors who were extremely technically savvy.
-We are now in 2021 and we are still in use, proving that privacy never goes out of style.
-Tahoe-LAFS' use cases include encrypted file storage for journalists under surveillance and secure file storage for individuals.
-However,  of potential new users with global access who could benefit from privacy-preserving FOSS that is available Additionally, these new users, once introduced to Tahoe-LAFS, would see its benefit and begin hacking on it.
-It can be added to the storage layer of apps.
-We believe having new documentation will allow more people to make use of Tahoe-LAFS' encryption capabilities and build their own projects on top of it.
+Founded in 2007, Tahoe-LAFS is the first FOSS that allows for secure, truly private storage, independent of provider.
+It does this by creating encrypted, redundant pieces of files, known as _shares_, and distributes those shares to separate storage nodes.
+Because the shares are redundant, data is _secure_ from multiple attacks to servers.
+Because shares must be reassembled and decrypted to retrieve the data, data is _private_.

+So what's the problem?
+Tahoe-LAFS' documentation has been written piecemeal over the course of its history.
+This creates a slightly disjointed, sometimes out-of-date feel for much of our documentation.
+We need documentation that can reach users in 2021 who would benefit from Tahoe-LAFS' privacy-preserving capabilities.
 For this project, we are heavily focused on making sure the first three guides are as user-friendly and welcoming as possible, as we feel that the current user base would have no issues following our current documentation.
-The second set of guides does not currently exist.
+The second set of guides does not currently exist and would be of interest to those seeking to make more of Tahoe-LAFS' capabilities, as well as to integrate it into their own projects.

+### The Impact of Your Work
+Tahoe-LAFS is already being used in a variety of projects to safeguard individual privacy, from human rights defenders under surveillance to products used to mitigate the impact of cyber attacks.
+The guides you write should allow anyone worldwide to find a safe, trusted solution to secure file storage, independent of any provider.
+We suspect that Tahoe-LAFS would be hugely useful to new users in regions where individuals might face threats to their privacy and consequences from those threats ranging from imprisonment and torture to social exclusion.

 ## Project Scope and Milestones
 Tahoe-LAFS can appear a bit arcane to the outsider, and we have organized the project to provide for a reasonable learning curve.
 The scope of the project will be six topic guides of increasing technical difficulty.
 These topic guides will be written in two phases.
 The first phase is meant to familiarize a technical writer with Tahoe-LAFS' most basic operations, and the second phase is more challenging, requiring not just technical skill but also the Tahoe-LAFS knowledge gained in the first phase.

 ### Phase 1